Questions About Your Application

 I am selling my current home to purchase this home.
 What type of documentation will be required?

 If you’re selling your current home to purchase your new home, we’ll ask you to provide a copy of the settlement or closing statement you’ll receive at the closing to verify that your current mortgage has been paid in full and that you’ll have sufficient funds for our closing.
 Often the closing of your current home is scheduled for the same day as the closing of your new home.
-If that’s the case, we’ll just ask you to bring your settlement statement with you to your new mortgage closing.
+We will need the executed purchase contract so we can estimate net proceeds, with settlement of closing statement prior to funding.

 I am relocating because I have accepted a new job that I haven't started yet.
 How should I complete the application?